Miksus/rocketry/docs/tutorial/tasks.rst

 The decorator initiates a task and sets it to whatever is the default session.
 This example runs once a day and is called "mytask".
-See for more detais:
+See for more details:
 :py:class:`redengine.tasks.FuncTask`.

 You can also organize the tasks to multiple files and